SphynxTech/WSphynxJS/README.md

 </head>
 ```

 You can also directly download the library <a href="http://wsphynx.com/simple(1.0).txt">here</a>.
-However, we do not recommand to copy the code in your own web page.
-We often update the source code and you would probably miss new fonctionnalities or bug corrections.
+However, we do not recommend to copy the code in your own web page.
+We often update the source code and you would probably miss new functionalities or bug corrections.

 <a href="http://wsphynx.com/docs.html">Getting started</a>